 || Safety razors ||

 Now I have to admit, I was a little sceptical before trying a safety razor.
 This was not due to thinking that it wouldn't work as well, but due to the fact that I was a tad nervous to shave with an exposed blade.
-After having used a safety razor now for the past 3 months or so, I thought that I would share some tips and info.
+After having used a safety razor now for a couple of years or so, I thought that I would share some tips and info.

 1) Lather up.

 It is important to make sure that your skin is wet and well lathered.
 Instead of using a gel or foam in a plastic bottle, just use a shaving bar, shampoo bar or body bar.

 Hold the razor at a 30 degree angle.
 Plastic razors have a head that pivots whereas the safety razor heads don't move.
 Keep it at an angle and don't apply pressure.
 The weight of the razor is enough to help glide at the right pressure.

 3) Don't be in a hurry.